 What are the requirements for face coverings in USU vehicles?

-USU employees must wear face masks in USU vehicles or side by sides when traveling with others.
+USU employees must wear face masks in USU vehicles or side-by-sides when traveling with others.

 Do I have to wear a face mask outside?

-Generally, if you work outside or are moving through an area that permits adequate social distancing from others then no face covering is required.
-However, if you periodically have interactions with others or move to or through areas where others are present or likely to be present (e.g., sidewalks, university vehicles, restrooms, etc.), you should have a face covering readily available to put on for these circumstances.
+Generally, if you work outside or are moving through an area that permits adequate social distancing from others, then no face covering is required.
+However, if you periodically have interactions with others or move to or through areas where others are present or likely to be present (e.g., sidewalks, university vehicles, restrooms, etc.), you must have a face covering readily available to put on for these circumstances.

 What kind of face covering should I use?